-Responsibilities of the City Clerk include the duties of official scribe of the Council, maintenance of city records, including the codification of Ordinances, Local Election Authority, and business licensing authority
+Responsibilities of the City Clerk include the duties of official scribe of the Council, developing the City Council agendas and coordinating the review of agenda items and supporting documentation, maintenance of city records, including the codification of Ordinances, Local Election Authority, and licensing authority.

 The City Clerk’s office is located in Kewanee City Hall, 401 East Third Street, Kewanee.
 Office hours are 8:00 am to 5:00 pm, Monday through Friday, excluding holidays.

 FREEDOM OF INFORMATION REQUESTS

 The City Clerk is designated as the official to keep centralized records, files and information concerning the Freedom of Information Act and to coordinate activities responsive thereto among the various departments of the city.
 All public records, except those expressly made exempt by Section 7 of the Act, are available to any person for inspection or copying at the City Clerk’s Office in City Hall, 401 East Third Street, Kewanee, Illinois, on Monday through Friday, at 8:00 a.m. to 5:00 p.m. prevailing time, except holidays.

 Written requests for information shall be submitted to Kasey Mitchell, City Clerk, at Kewanee City Hall, 401 East Third Street, Kewanee IL 61443.

 Subject to the fee provision, a copy of any public record, except those exempt by Section 7 of the Act, shall be provided to any person making a written request.
 The City shall comply with the written request or deny such written request within five working days after its receipt.
 In the event the request cannot be filled within this five working-day period, the time may be extended for an additional five working days for reasons listed in 5 ILCS 140/3 (c).
 If the written request is denied, the denial will be by letter.
 Written requests may be submitted to the City Clerk’s Office in any form; however, for your convenience a form is provided below.